 There are two critical pieces to get status with Delta: flying and spending.
 You have to rack up a certain amount of miles on Delta flights (called Medallion Qualification Miles or MQMs, which are different than SkyMiles) or a sheer number of flight segments, plus a spending requirement.

-Here’s what it takes to reach the top two tiers and unlock those Delta Choice Benefits:
+Here’s what it takes to reach the top two tiers and unlock those Delta Choice Benefits as of 2023.

 You can escape the Medallion Qualifying Dollar (MQD) requirements by spending $25,000 on any American Express Delta SkyMiles credit card in a year.
 That works for all but Delta’s highest Diamond Medallion Status, which requires an absurd $250,000 in card spend to get the MQD waiver.

 Once you unlock your status, you’ll have it for the rest of that year and the following calendar year.
-But when it’s time to requalify, you start back at zero – unless you rollover MQMs from the prior year, a nice feature of Delta Medallion Status.
+But when it’s time to requalify, you start back at zero – unless you roll over MQMs from the prior year, a unique feature of Delta Medallion Status.

 Read our guide to Delta Medallion status and whether it's worth the work.

 The timing of Choice Benefits can be a bit tricky, but your deadline is approaching.
-If you earned top Delta status from flying in 2020 (or got an automatic extension), you have until next Sunday, Jan.
-31, 2021, to choose your benefit (or benefits) for the 2021 status year.
-Miss that window, and you’re out of luck, so the clock is ticking.
+If you earned top Delta status from flying way back in 2021, you have until Tuesday, Jan.
+31, to choose your benefit (or benefits) before they disappear.
+Some benefits last a year from the day you pick them while others like bonus SkyMiles last for life.
+With some of the best perks like upgrade certificates, how long you'll have them hinges on when you pick them.

 Get it?
 Great.
 Now let's dive into your options.